clearmatics/asset-token/docs/IAssetToken.md

 Will revert if `amount` doesn't respect the granularity.

-Will revert if the caller is not allowed (blacklisted or not yet whitelisted).
+Will revert if the caller is not allowed to use the token contract (i.e. blacklisted or not whitelisted if the contract is initialised in a list mode operation).

-Will revert if the contract is in frozen state after an `emergencyStop`.
+Will revert if the contract is in a frozen state after an `emergencyStop`.

-Will revert if the recipient is  either the `owner`, `fundingDelegate`, `emergencyDelegate`, `listController`.
+Will revert if the recipient is  either the `owner`, `fundingDelegate`, `emergencyDelegate`, or `listController`.

 `Sent` event emitted